PaNOSC-ViNYL/ase/doc/ase/visualize/visualize.rst

 Viewer for Jupyter notebooks
 ----------------------------

+A simple viewer based on X3D is built into ASE, which should work on modern browsers without additional packages, by typing the following command into a Jupyter_ notebook:

+>>> view(atoms, viewer='x3d')

-The nglview viewer is a dedicated viewer for the Jupyter_ notebook interface.
+For a more feature-rich viewer, nglview is a dedicated viewer for the Jupyter_ notebook interface.
 It uses an embeddable NGL_ WebGL molecular viewer.
 The viewer works only in the web browser environment and embeds the live javascript output into the notebook.
 To utilize this functionality you need to have NGLView_ and